Helene Lerner is an Essay Specialist with Campus Bound. Learn more about her in this Staff Spotlight.

 Winter and spring school vacations are the best time to visit colleges.
 Waiting until the summer means that college campuses will be empty and quiet and hard to gauge.
 Waiting until fall of senior year means that you will be extremely busy and it may not happen.

-Visiting and touring colleges can be strenuous and tedious enough on its own, but for students with special needs, it’s important to take the necessary steps to make college tours fit your needs.
+Visiting and touring colleges can be strenuous and tedious enough on its own, but for students with a disability, it’s important to take the necessary steps to make college tours fit your needs.
 Doing the legwork up front helps ensure you find a college where you will be happy and successful.
-Here are our tips for students with special needs when it comes to visiting colleges.
+Here are our tips for students with disabilities when it comes to visiting colleges.

 The majority of selective four-year colleges are going to ask applicants to provide teacher recommendations.
 It’s smart for students to think about these in advance and not wait until the last minute to ask for them.
 In this blog, we outline the 5W’s of college recommendations.

 You may have a picture in your head about what touring a college is like, and you’re probably right.
 It will likely be a large group of current high school students and their families walking slowly behind a current college student who is walking backwards (dodging puddles and classmates) and pointing out the highlights of the school.
 There will be eager, inquisitive parents toward the front of the group, with sluggish teens lagging in the back.
 But don’t let that be you!
 Take control of your own college tour.
 One way to do this is to ask unique questions, and here we give you 40 to get the ball rolling!